-The average pay for an Instrument And Electrical Technician with Distributed Control Systems (DCS) skills is $36.12 per hour.
+The average hourly pay for an Instrument and Electrical Technician with Distributed Control Systems (DCS) skills is $36.64.

 Job Description for Instrument and Electrical Technician

 Instrument and electrical technicians generally work in a factory or plant environment such as manufacturing facilities, processing facilities and plants that deal with chemicals.
 The technician monitors devices that control processes within the facility, making adjustments either manually or using instruments as necessary.
 Periodic maintenance is also done by the technician to ensure the instrumentation remains in good working condition.
 Additionally, the technician sometimes has to conduct tro…Read more

 - Inspect, troubleshoot, and resolve problems with electrical circuits and their connected components.

 - Document maintenance and installations.

 - Configure, install, and test new equipment.

 Explore the most common career paths for Instrument and Electrical Technician.
 Thickness and color of lines indicates popularity of movement from one job to the next.
 Visit our career path planner to research other job paths.